 Just take a look at this light, bright and contemporary living space that feels luxe but oh-so-homely at the same time.

-Milly repainted the room using a lighter off-white that’s more fitting with the rest of the home.
+Milly repainted the room using a lighter off-white that’s definitely more fitting with the rest of the home.
 The heavy curtains were also removed from the bay windows with plans to install soft sheer curtains from Freedom soon.

-Indoor plants add life and that welcoming feeling Milly wanted to evoke in the space.
+Indoor plants also add life and that welcoming feeling Milly wanted to evoke in the space.
 Personalising the room with the picture shelf of family photos placed in a mix of frames from Freedom adds to the homeliness of the room.
 You can find more tips on how to turn a house into a home here.

-For the final layer of style, we used a mix of cushions and smaller decorative objects from stores including Provincial, Freedom and Adairs.
+Further, for the final layer of style, we used a mix of cushions and smaller decorative objects from stores including Provincial, Freedom and Adairs.

 We had so much fun doing this room makeover!
 Stay tuned for another major room makeover competition with Canberra Outlet in the new year.